iRNA-COSI/APAeval/method_workflows/DaPars2/Dapars2_snakemake/README.md

 ## Running instructions

-Activate the `apaeval_execution_workflows` conda environment ('environment' YAML file available at the base of the main repo at `apaeval_env.yaml`).
+Activate the `apaeval` conda environment ('environment' YAML file available at the base of the main repo at `apaeval_env.yaml`).
 If you haven't installed the environment, execute the following command (assuming you're in the same directory as this README):

 ```
 conda env create -f ../../../apaeval_env.yaml`